legiti/legiti-swift-framework-dist/README.md

 ### Models
 If you are comming from one of our backend libraries you will notice that we do not use models in our frontend libraries.
 Here you just need to send us the id of the model.

+## More Information
-**For more info you should check the [Inspetor Frontend docs](https://inspetor.github.io/docs-frontend)
+For more info you should check the [Inspetor Frontend docs](https://inspetor.github.io/docs-frontend)